OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-24.md

 ## Joshua 24:23

-“Now then,” said Joshua, “throw away the foreign gods that are among you and yield your hearts to the Lord, the God of Israel.”
+“Now then,” said Joshua, “get rid of the foreign gods that are among you and direct your hearts to the Lord, the God of Israel.”

 ## Joshua 24:24

-And the people said to Joshua, “We will serve the Lord our God and obey His voice.”
+And the people said to Joshua, “We will serve the Lord our God and listen to His voice.”

 ## Joshua 24:25

-On that day Joshua made a covenant for the people, and there at Shechem he reaffirmed for them decrees and laws.
+On that day Joshua established a covenant for the people, and there at Shechem he reaffirmed for them decrees and laws.

 ## Joshua 24:26